our donors

 The Roys Memorial Fund distributed funds to the Northwest Baptist Foundation.

 The Catherine Schneider Fund distributed funds to the Foreign Mission Board of the Southern Baptist Convention.
+Catherine Schneider dedication in writing to and praying for missionaries has been remembered through another fund named in her honor that continues to benefit the International Mission Board.

 The Andrew D. and Doris A. Seago Memorial Fund distributed funds to the Northwest Baptist Foundation.